The following post was written by guest author Matthew Young.

 Spread across 40 acres of mining territory in South Dakota’s Black Hills National Forest, this campground is just two miles from Mount Rushmore National Memorial and near Jewel Cave, the second-longest cave in the world.
 Positioned next to Horsethief Lake among lodgepole and ponderosa pine trees, the campsites are non-electric, so take a generator.
 The sites feature campfire rings, drinking water, picnic tables and vault toilets.

-Horse Theif is a great place to enjoy biking, birding, fishing, hiking, lake access, trails and wildlife such as bald eagles, deer, elk, hawks and pronghorn.
+Horse Thief is a great place to enjoy biking, birding, fishing, hiking, lake access, trails and wildlife such as bald eagles, deer, elk, hawks and pronghorn.
 Also, you can explore the almost 1.25 million acres of the national forest, which has deep blue lakes, canyons and gulches, grassland parks, rock formations and unique caves.

 The Yosemite Pines RV resort is located near the Sierra Nevada Mountains, which is at the center of California’s Gold Country.
 All of its sites include electricity, water, fire rings and picnic tables.
 Full-hookup sites also include sewage and cable.
-Yosemite Pines also gives you access to a barbeque pavilion, club and meeting room, convenience store, free Wi-Fi, a laundry room, restrooms and showers, and a volleyball court.
+Yosemite Pines also gives you access to a barbecue pavilion, club and meeting room, convenience store, free Wi-Fi, a laundry room, restrooms and showers, and a volleyball court.

 Within the resort, don’t miss horseshoes, a gold mine and panning tools, a petting farm, a playground and a swimming pool.
 Other than Yosemite National Park, the resort is close to the Jamestown Railroad, Lake Don Pedro, Mercer Caverns, Pine Mountain Lake and the beautiful city of Sonora.